 Our follow up can also answer questions that you need taken to the next level of detail, helping you to work out an action plan.
 Where it’s appropriate, we can then pass you onto one of our Business Development Executives.
 This team of specialists are most likely to have encountered projects similar to yours already, or know someone who can help you.
 They’ll confirm the places you can start to add value to your organisation and discuss options that The Data Lab (or our network) has to offer.

-Our Data Strategy Online Course – Driving Value from Data
+Our Data Strategy Online Course – Introduction to Data for Business Leaders

 Our face to face Exec Education Workshop runs for around approx. 6 hours, whereas our self-paced MOOC (Massive Open Online Course) is completed over a 12 hour time period.
 Whilst the Executive workshop provides a useful platform for sharing thoughts and ideas, the MOOC’s extra time allows for the addition of deeper reflection in a way that centers solely on you.